 Polyester is a popular fabric within the fashion industry primarily because it's cheap to produce.
 However, polyester is not eco-friendly.
 Like other synthetic fabrics, it leads to waste and greenhouse gas emissions during production.
 Synthetic pieces such as nylon and spandex are also non-biodegradable, causing pollution and harm to aquatic life.

 Also, businesses are getting creative by using recycled materials such as fishing nets and post-consumer waste to turn synthetic fibers into new garments.
-Many of these initiatives demonstrate a circular economy in practice which further points to creative ideas for sustainable pieces and how to shop sustainably.
+Many of these initiatives demonstrate circular fashion in practice, which further points to creative ideas for sustainable pieces and how to shop sustainably.

 Avoid cheap clothes not made to last and instead go for better quality versatile pieces that you can wear for a long time.

 Buying clothes and other useful pieces from charity shops to give clothes a new life is an environmentally-friendly step to take.
-This helps to reduce clothing waste that would otherwise end up in landfills, thereby contributing to pollution.
+Thrifting, as it's known, helps to reduce clothing waste that would otherwise end up in landfills, thereby contributing to pollution.

 Secondhand shopping also indirectly reduces the number of excess clothes that businesses produce.
 This type of shopping has become popular on social media as well.
 Not only can you shop online for a whole host of stylish things, but you also get to save your money and achieve a more sustainable wardrobe.

 When next you're making a shopping list, consider the origin of the goods you want to buy.
 Has the store shipped them from other countries?
 Where do they come from?
-When you buy things that are sourced and made locally, you're contributing to community development.
+You're contributing to community development when you buy things that are sourced and made locally.

-Whenever you're not buying secondhand, it's an excellent consideration to choose ethical and sustainable businesses.
+When you're not buying secondhand, choosing ethical and sustainable businesses is an excellent consideration.
 Such businesses prioritize transparency and sustainability in their practices and champion high-quality items.

 These businesses ensure the things they make and keep on their shelves are responsibly and ethically sourced.
 This includes how they acquire raw goods, production ways, and the lifecycle of each item.
 If you want to be sure about a business's commitment, you can check online for their reports and credentials.